Navteca/jupyterlab-voice-atlas/README.md

 ### Notes for your consideration

 - This project is in early stage.
 We are continuously working on it to make it better.
-- Chonky is the main component of the extension and we are going to continue modifying it to get it to fit better in this project.
 - This is the first extension we put out there.
 We are aware we have so much to learn from the FLOSS communities and that is one of the reasons we why decided to publish it.